harithkhairol/laravel-generate-migration-with-model-from-excel/README.md

         iv) There are multiple column next to the 3 main column that can customized your column for further needs.

-3) Run command to generate migration files in the spreadsheets: php artisan make:migration-from-excel
+3) Run command to generate migration files in the spreadsheets: php artisan make:migration-from-excel.
+This command will also generated controller_generator.xlsx file.
+4) Inside controller_generator.xlsx have multiple column next to Model: GenerateController, FormRequest,	Namespace,	Route Prefix, and	API Mode.
+You can adjust it according to your liking.
+5) Then run: php artisan make:controller-from-excel to generate controller.